-The following works by Togo classified as "The Museum Series" belong to the collection of Curator Dan Bianchi who began gathering these in the early 1990's.
+The following works by Togo classified as "The Museum Series" belong to the collection of Dan Bianchi who began gathering these in the early 1990's.
 Each work is a singular edition, hand-painted on a computer, printed and stretched on canvas, signed, numbered and stamped by the artist.
 Togo is notorious for not having dated any of his works, but we can assume that all of these were created between 1990-2019.
-Currently, he is still at work on this series which he considers his major contribution to the world of Art..
-Often, some works from his other series are incorporated into these as paintings hanging in Le Muse'e d'Art Du Togo Love.
+Currently, he is still at work on this series which he considers his major contribution to the world of Art.
+Often, some pictures from his other series are incorporated into these as paintings hanging in Le Muse'e d'Art Du Togo Love.

 224. It was time for the twins to learn the truth about their father.
 28x28 in. $3000

 268. Why is it the fox condemns the trap but never himself?
 30x30 in $4000

 317. The museum's cleaning staff is completely composed of volunteers.
 21x13 in. $5000

 329. For nearly an hour every day Bradley prayed for her to succeed.
 24x36 in. $4000